DimK10/react-electron-rns/README.md

+## What is this program

+This program, is basically a wrapper that executes rns1.1c console program asyncronously, gets the data, and makes plots from them.
+Currently, it can be run, in either Windows or Linux OS.

-To run setup and run:
+## To run setup and run:

 ### git clone https://github.com/DimK10/react-electron-rns.git
 ### cd react-electron-rns